How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 - The frequency for each task in each area

-- The performance standard (how do you define "clean" for each area?)
+- The performance standard — how do you define "clean" for each area?

 - The complaint and escalation process

-- The staff requirements (direct employment, police clearances)
+- Staff requirements (direct employment, police clearances)

-Step 4: Run a Proper Tender
+Step 4: Run a proper tender

 Invite at least three contractors to quote on your scope of works.
 Ideally, five.

-Submission Requirements: Request a written quote that includes: the price, a proposed cleaning schedule specifying which areas are cleaned on which days and by how many staff, a description of the reporting systems they will use, references from comparable strata buildings they currently service, and evidence of insurance.
+Submission requirements: Request a written quote that includes the price, a proposed cleaning schedule specifying which areas are cleaned on which days and by how many staff, a description of the reporting systems they will use, references from comparable strata buildings they currently service, and evidence of insurance.

-Step 5: Manage the Transition
+Step 5: Manage the transition

-Site-Specific Induction The new contractor's team should be formally inducted on the building before their first independent cleaning shift.
-The induction should cover: the physical layout (where every area is, where equipment is stored, how to access plant rooms and roof areas), the cleaning schedule (what is cleaned on each day, at what times), the building's specific requirements (lift usage rules, access card protocols, noise restrictions), and the escalation process for reporting issues to building management.
+Site-specific induction The new contractor's team should be formally inducted on the building before their first independent cleaning shift.
+The induction should cover the physical layout (where every area is, where equipment is stored, how to access plant rooms and roof areas), the cleaning schedule (what is cleaned on each day, at what times), the building's specific requirements (lift usage rules, access card protocols, noise restrictions), and the escalation process for reporting issues to building management.

-Outgoing Contractor Obligations On or before the final day of the outgoing contractor's engagement:
+Outgoing contractor obligations On or before the final day of the outgoing contractor's engagement:

 - Recover any access cards, keys, or FOBs held by their staff